nlokare/chatbot/README.md

 Once you have trained the model and initialized an instance of `ChatBot`, you can now QA the quality of responses by running, in separate code blocks, `chat_bot.response('YOUR QUESTION HERE')`

+---

+As you can see, the initial `intents.json` doc is barren.
+The key to this prototype relies on an extensive, exhaustive set of training data.
+A variety of patterns and thorough responses are ideal for what we are trying to achieve.